 In any event, Estimated Traffic x Estimated Revenue per visitor is your starting point for a monthly revenue number.
 Apply an appropriate purchase price multiple (such as 30 – 40 times monthly revenue) as seen on similar websites.
 Then reduce it a fraction (25%?
 30%?
 50%?) to give you a margin of safety (in the event you’re wrong) and some compensation for the additional risk you’re taken with an unproven revenue model.

 Do NOT USE AdSense CPC to value anything.
 I’ve seen this advice published elsewhere and things never seem to work out that way.
-My sites earn a tiny fraction of that theoretical AdSense CPC value and, in reality, are likely performing on the high end of our peer group.
+The bidding process commingles different types of buyers with different revenue models: that high CPC figure may be from an e-commerce site (with a low click-through rate) whose economics are unrelated to those of a publisher.
+My sites earn a tiny fraction of that theoretical AdSense CPC value and generally perform on the high end of our peer group for similar content.

 #4 – Growth Potential / SEO Power